dstn3422/dstn3422/README.md

 - 👋 Hi, I’m @dstn3422
-- 👀 I’m interested in shogi
-- 🌱 I’m currently learning node js
-- 📫 How to reach me linked in Alexander Miszko

 <!---
 dstn3422/dstn3422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.